Emanuele98/VOI_BLE_comms/A-CTU/README.md

 >`idf.py`

+Recommended procedure
-By combining it with an argument such as `build`, the `idf.py` tool will be able to compile and link the project, and produce binary files that are programmable on a ESP chip.
+    - `idf.py build` to compile and link the project, and produce binary files that are programmable on a ESP chip;
+    - `erase_flash` to erase the previous firmware;
+    - `flash` to install the new firmware inside the ESP chip;
+    - `monitor` to reboot and see the logs;
+    - these commands can be unified into idf.py:

+>`build erase_flash flash monitor`

+--> If the ESP board is the only peripheral of the laptop, it should not be necessary to declare which port to use.
+Otherwise, yes.

 It is important however to follow Espressif's guidelines to make sure its framework works properly on any machine.

-## **Menuconfig**
+### **Menuconfig**

 To change any embedded configurations, it is required to do so with the ESP-IDF utility that is `menuconfig`.
 By using the `idf.py` tool combined as such:

 >`idf.py` menuconfig

 a graphical interface will show up in your current terminal window (or ESP-IDF command prompt if on Windows).
-It is then possible to change all configurations present in the esp-idf repository and in the Central PTU project.
+It is then possible to change all configurations present in the esp-idf repository and in the Central CTU project.

 ### **Logging**

-Logging configurations can be found inside the `menuconfig` interface.
-It can be changed from `verbose` which is the most resource demanding logging mode, to `error` which is the least demanding.
-It can also remove logging completely for releases.
+- Logging configurations can be found inside the `menuconfig` interface (inside components).
+-  It can be changed from `verbose` which is the most resource demanding logging mode, to `error` which is the least demanding.
+- It can also remove logging completely for releases.

 ### **sdkconfig file**

-The sdkconfig file and its *.old and *.defaults counterparts are all representing configurations defined in `menuconfig` prior to compilation.
-It is important not to change values directly inside those files, but to simply go to `menuconfig` instead.
+- The sdkconfig file and its *.old and *.defaults counterparts are all representing configurations defined in `menuconfig` prior to compilation.
+- It is important not to change values directly inside those files, but to simply go to `menuconfig` instead.